davidgomez11/EC500/API_Exercise/testbench_code_review/README_code_review.md

 # **Main Function**
   For this part of the assignment I had to review a classmate's repo regarding the main API assignment.
 After that I had to run their functions and upload a video to a local web host.
+The files which do this function are `web_stream.py`, `read_directory.js`, and files in the `templates` folder.

 ## **Code Review**
    Here is my review for the this repo `https://github.com/BoxiHuang/EC500`.